zaoqi/kindlelauncher/README.txt

 Run it by clicking icon.

 Expected output:
 It should read thru the /mnt/us/extensions folder and build a list of your extensions.
-Which you can just click the relevant button of to run.
+You then select a button to run the relevant command.
+Paginated results are provided.

 NOTE: /mnt/us/extensions is simply called extensions folder when you connect via normal USB.
 Usbnetworking is not "required" to access this folder.

 TO EXIT:
 Generally the kindlet will exit when you click a choice